vishal-android-freak/React-Resources/all-about-redux.md

 The `state` of any component is always considered to be ***immutable***.
 In the first snippet, we observe that `map()` functions returns a new `Array` without modifying the `garbageArray`.
 Opposite to this, in the next snippet, our function is returning a **modified** version of the variable that is passed.
 This doesn't work when it comes to setting state of a component.
 Hence, a `reducer` always returns a new object as the modified `state` without modifying directly the `state` object.

 ## Why immutability of state is important?
 Consider a situation where multiple actions are being performed inside your application.
 Each action is trying to set the same `state` object.
-This is ambiguous as every action might read an unexpected value of the `state` and it would be very difficult to t
+This is ambiguous as every action might read an unexpected value of the `state` and it would be very difficult to track down bugs

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY1MDc5NTZdfQ==
+eyJoaXN0b3J5IjpbMTE0MTIwMzQ1Nl19
 -->